-Often parents find that the hardest part of preparing for their second, third or even fifth born in anticipating the adjustment that older children will experience.
+Often parents find that the hardest part of preparing for their second, third, or even fifth born is anticipating the adjustment that older children will experience.

 Many are relieved to find that steps can be taken before the baby is born that will help to ease the transition for everyone.

 The key is to have realistic expectations of and for everyone.

 New Baby: It's been a while so you might not remember what life is like with a brand new baby.
 Here are some reminders:

 Newborns sleep quite a bit in the first few weeks.
 In fact, many parents are pleased to find that their baby is so "good" -- they wake, eat, then go smoothly back to sleep.
 Remember that this is often the case, and rest all that you can during this time.
 You do indeed have a good baby -- of course, all babies are good -- but that baby must and will wake up eventually.
 Be prepared for this transition - this is the time when we see resentment build in older siblings, as more and more time goes to meeting the baby's needs.

 Newborns are designed to feed very frequently - at least 8x every 24 hours.
 This may have felt challenging with your first baby, but now you have additional little people to tend to at the same time.
 A challenge, no doubt, but not impossible.

 Newborns expect, prefer, and deserve to be held close to your skin as much as possible.
 We know that babies who are worn cry less, grow faster, and regulate their breathing and digestion better.
 Invest in a quality carrier that is appropriate for a newborn.
 Learn to use it prenatally, and begin to use it as soon as possible after birth so that everyone's needs are met from the beginning.